See All Posts on FLOSS Opinion

 The Term FLOSS

-My use of the term FLOSS can loosely refer to open source as people might generally think of it.
-Going in slightly deeper, it can loosely refer to the combination of FOSS software and OSS software, and all their licenses.
+Going in slightly deeper, the term FLOSS can loosely refer to the combination of FOSS software and OSS software, and all their licensing and behavioral details.

 In the world of free and open software, terminology matters.
 If you want to learn about specific terminology, you can find a lot of information through the Free Software Foundation's website and other online sources.
 Some common terms around open software are FLOSS, FOSS, OSS, Copyleft, Copyright, Proprietary, Open, Closed, Free, and Libre.